-Ren Harman is the Oral History Projects Archivist and Project Manager for VT Stories in Special Collections and University Archives.
+Ren Harman is the Oral History Projects Archivist in Special Collections and University Archives and a member of the Stakeholders Committee for the Center for Oral History at Virginia Tech.
 An alumnus of Virginia Tech and for the past six years, he has been involved in several Oral History projects throughout the university and local community.
 As part of his position he co-founded and manages VT Stories, an Oral History Project that collects and examines stories, memories, tall tales, tragedies, and triumphs of all members of the Hokie community to help us know our shared history and to make sense of it.
 In this role, he manages undergraduate and graduate interns, corresponds with interviewees and schedules interviews, conducts interviews, coordinates VT Stories across campus, and supervises the development of stories.

 Jason A. Higgins is a postdoctoral fellow in digital humanities and oral history, jointly affiliated with the Center for Humanities, VT Publishing, and the History Department.
 He earned a Ph.D. in History and a graduate certificate in Public History from the University of Massachusetts Amherst in 2021.
 Over the past ten years, he has recorded over 100 interviews with veterans and has been involved in several projects beyond his research focus.
 Jason is the director of the Incarcerated Veterans Oral History Project.
 He also led workshops with the UMass Oral History Lab and created open-access training modules designed to teach students to do oral history.
 He completed internships with Special Collections and University Libraries at the W.E.B.
 Du Bois Library and the Oklahoma Oral History Research Program.